Call us to schedule a time to talk with the attorneys in the office or over the phone.

 A domestic violence conviction carries with it serious consequences, such as a lifetime ban on your right to possess a firearm.
 Any arrest for any act of domestic violence is a serious criminal offense with serious criminal consequences that may last a lifetime.

 When the police respond to a domestic violence call, they often arrive on the scene with an expectation that someone will be arrested.
 Even in a fight between a husband and wife, or girlfriend and boyfriend, the police are often inclined to make an arrest even if the alleged victim does not want to prosecute.
 The odds are overwhelming that the person arrested will be male.
-However, over the past few years the number of women arrested of domestic violence is increasing.
+Over the past few years, however, the number of women arrested for domestic violence has increased.

 The law enforcement officers involved in these cases have to make very difficult decisions in a very short amount of time.
 Many times, the police are confronted with conflicting versions of what occurred, and must make a judgment call about which party was the "primary aggressor."